The History

 The Concept

-The summits of the three thousand feet mountains of Wales can be visited in a single magnificent journey.
-Fit and experienced mountain walkers can achieve the full traverse in a very tough but highly memorable and rewarding day.
+The summits of the three thousand foot mountains of Wales can be visited in a single magnificent journey by fit and experienced mountain walkers.
+It's not a mountain journey to be under-estimated.

 The Database

-The Snowdonia Society is building a public database of all known traverses of the fourteen three thousand feet peaks.
+Snowdonia-Active hosts this public database of known traverses of the fourteen three thousand feet peaks.
 You are welcome to search the database or to certify the details of a traverse known to you.

 The Record